Version 1.0 - April the 15th, 2002

 the W3C specifications.
 Together with the automatic validation spotting and fixing

 errors is now a simple task.

-"test" attributes is not always straight forward. <oXygen/> XSLT Editor makes this
+not always straight forward. <oXygen/> XSLT Editor makes this task easier by

-task easier by showing in Content Assistant proposal list the XPath functions and
+showing in Content Assistant proposal list the XPath functions and axes, all

-then the proposal list contains also the names of the elements from the input
+proposal list contains also the names of the elements from the input document

 Support for XPath Default Namespace